 The lead associates in Eamer Science & Policy are Joan Eamer (MSc, RPBio) and Claire Eamer (MA).

-Eamer Science & Policy can also call on any of a group of professionals, as needed, to provide specialist expertise in such areas as bibliographic database development, geographic information systems, policy research and development, graphic design, and wildlife science and management.
+Eamer Science & Policy can also call on any of a group of professionals, as needed, to provide specialist expertise in such areas as bibliographic database development, geographic information systems, policy research and development, map and graphic design, and wildlife science and management.
 Information about some of our associates and their areas of expertise follows below.

 Patrick Daley is a geomatics technician and heritage specialist, with an MSc degree in Archaeological Sciences.
 His interests and skills lie in applying historical, scientific and geomatic information to interpret present and past human-environment interactions.
 Patrick’s CV

 Megan Osmond-Jones is completing her bachelor’s degree in natural resource science.
 She has a keen interest in the connections between biota and environmental processes.
 She has a strong ecosystem science background, excellent research and communication skills, and substantial experience as an editor and fact-checker.
 Megan’s CV

 Christy Campbell is pursuing a diploma in cultural resource management.
 She was Coordinator of Gabriola Museum and currently volunteers with Nanaimo Museum.
 She has experience in antique restoration and refinishing, and she creates for sale reproductions of medieval and classical artifacts.
 Christy is passionate about making high-quality exhibits and programming available to small or underfunded communities.